-Option 1: Option 2; Option 3: Do not invest in solar PV Invest a lesser amount than Invest to the level installations. that suggested in the report recommended in the report Advantages Allows Cabinet to consider other uses of the Invest to Save budget Allows Cabinet to consider other uses of the Invest to Save budget Maximises the financial benefits offered by the FIT scheme, reduces our energy costs and carbon footprint.
+Option 1: Do not invest in solar PV installations.
+Advantages Allows Cabinet to consider other uses of the Invest to Save budget Option 2; Invest a lesser amount than that suggested in the report Allows Cabinet to consider other uses of the Invest to Save budget Option 3: Invest to the level recommended in the report Maximises the financial benefits offered by the FIT scheme, reduces our energy costs and carbon footprint.
 Solar PV is a proven technology Disadvantages Misses the opportunity to secure the financial benefits offered by the FIT scheme, reduce our energy costs and carbon footprint.
 Reduces the opportunity to maximise the financial benefits offered by the FIT scheme, reduce our energy costs and carbon footprint.